-Another exhibit focuses on the Miocene Era fossils that can be found on the property.
+One changing exhibit case focuses on the Miocene Era fossils that can be found on the property.
 A diverse array of fossils gives us clues to marine life in this area around 10 million years ago, from delicate scallop shells, stingray plates and sharks teeth of various sizes to the large snout (rostrum) and vertebrae of a baleen whale.
 A featured fossil is the tooth of a Megalodon shark that grew up to 50 feet long.
 Many of these terrific finds are on loan from public and private collections.

 Visitors to Stratford Hall now have the opportunity to learn about the purchase and preservation of Stratford by the Robert E. Lee Memorial Association.
 Eight display panels highlight preservation activities since 1929.
 Around the perimeter of the gallery are architectural artifacts that were removed from the Great House and outbuildings during the restoration by Fiske Kimball in the 1930s.